farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 | Neutral  (0)                 | Risky                            | No change to Consequence Rating  |
 | Negative (-)                 | Desperate                        | +1 Consequence Rating            |

 The collection of `supporting details` for a `key concept` ladder up to a numeric score between -4 and +4.
-A `key concept` is considered neutral until the score reaches either <-2 (three or more negative `supporting details`), becoming a negative `disposition`, or >+2 (three or more positive. `supporting details`), becoming a positive `disposition`.
+A `key concept` is considered neutral until the score reaches either <-2 (three or more negative `supporting details`), becoming a negative `disposition`, or >+2 (three or more positive `supporting details`), becoming a positive `disposition`.
 When the `key concept` changes disposition it should be rewritten to represent the change in fortunes for the party.

 ### Getting Started